-Housing First is an approach in which housing is offered to people experiencing homelessness without disconditions (such as sobrigty, mental results treatment, or a minimum income threshold) or service participation requirements.
-Rapid placement and slabilization in permanent housing are primary goals.
-Service participation is not required for continued fenancy.
-Projects that use a Housing First approach promote the acceptance of applicants regardless of their sobriety, or use of substances, sempletion of treatment options to the participants who are housing.
+Housing First is an approach in which housing is offered to people experiencing homelessness without preconditions (such as sobriety, mental health treatment, or a minimum income threshold) or service participation requirements.
+Rapid placement and stabilization in permanent housing are primary goals.
+Service participation is not required for continued tenancy.
+Projects that use a Housing First approach promote the acceptance of applicants regardless of their solviety or use of substances, completion of treatment, or participation in services, yet offer assertive engagement in support and treatment options to the participants who are housed.